-When we make reference to investment plans; there are usually two prime options available: Investing in the short term or in the long term.
+When we make reference to investment plans; there are usually two prime options available: short-term investments or long-term investments.
 When we, however, take a glance from a professional lens, there’s only one option available.
 If it comes down to full-fledged investment, some experts argue there is no such thing as short-term investments.
 They would rather regard such activity as ‘saving’.
 The onus of the argument lies in the fact that; investing in the long term has the highest returns.

 It is noteworthy to mention that short-term investments aren’t entirely worthless.
 As a matter of fact, they serve a niche of investors with two-pronged interests.
 Short-term investments are available as back-up; say you’re not looking to invest in the long term.
 We shall consider these investment forms in detail and examine the considerations for each.
 We also discuss how to find the right balance between short-term and long-term investments.